 Under the Domestic Animals Act 1994 you may be responsible for any damage or injury caused by your dog if it attacks a person or animal.
 Help prevent dog attacks by always supervising your dog around children or other animals.

-If Council receives a complaint about your dog it may be declared 'dangerous' or ‘menacing’, depending on its behaviour.
-Council will notify you if this happens and give you an opportunity to comment.
+If Council receives a complaint about your dog attacking it may be declared 'dangerous' or ‘menacing’, depending on the nature of the attack.

 If your dog is declared dangerous or menacing, strict controls apply.
 You must: